Citizenship, Study, Research, Information, and Action

 Human Rights Dialogue

 • CEPIA conducts in-depth studies and develops educational and social intervention projects for diverse social, governmental, and non-governmental sectors.
-CEPIA disseminates information about international and national mechanisms that monitor and report on human rights, and sensitizes the public and government bodies on the need for implementing social policies that empower women in their struggle against discrimination and gender violence.
+CEPIA disseminates information about international/national mechanisms that monitor and report on human rights; and sensitizes the public and the government on the need for implementing social policies that empower women in their struggle against discrimination and gender violence.

-• CEPIA organizes seminars, meetings and conferences, and dialogues with feminists, members of the judiciary, lawyers, legislators, medical doctors, health professionals, labor unions, NGOs, opinion makers, and civil servants responsible for public policies, to broaden the debate on issues relating to its agenda.
+• CEPIA organizes seminars, social media live events, meetings and conferences, and dialogues with feminists, members of the judiciary, lawyers, legislators, medical doctors, health professionals, labor unions, NGOs, opinion makers, and civil servants responsible for public policies, to broaden the debate on issues relating to its agenda.

 Cepia-TOT-2016